Skip to main content

 • Nuclear Forensics

-Isotope imaging and ratio measurements of U enriched particles by CAMECA ion probes is one method used by the IAEA to provide information relevant to the global Nuclear Non-Proliferation Treaty (NPT) and other treaties, which are aimed at preventing the spread of nuclear weapons.
+Isotope imaging and ratio measurements of U enriched particles by CAMECA ion probes is a pivotal method used by the IAEA to provide information relevant to the global Nuclear Non-Proliferation Treaty (NPT) and other treaties assuring nuclear security and safeguarding.

 SHRIMP II